 How to make Sabudana Thalipeeth

-1. Pick and rinse ⅔ cup sabudana well, till you get transparent water when rinsing. soak them overnight in enough water.
+1. Pick and rinse ⅔ cup sabudana well, till you get transparent water when rinsing.
+Soak them overnight or for 8 to 9 hours in enough water in a bowl.

-2. The next day, drain them really well. make sure there is no moisture in them.
+2. The next day, drain all the water really well.
+Make sure there is no water in them.
+It is an important step not to be missed.

 3. Measure and keep all the ingredients ready for making sabudana thalipeeth.